 - Add sliced onions and stir-fry for 1 minute.

-- Add flank steak and sliced green onions.
+- Add marinated beef and sliced green onions.

 - Stir-fry until the beef is no longer pink, about 1 to 2 minutes.

 - Add the sauce toss to coat evenly.

 - Cook for about 2 minutes then serve.

 - Panda Express Chow Mein

 - Panda Express Mixed Vegetables

 - Sweet and Sour Chicken